paulbradish/awesome-digital-marketing/README.md

 ## Social Media
 ### Social Management
+* [Buffer](https://buffer.com/) - An intuitive and affordable social media management tool for SMBs which offers scheduling, planning, publishing and more.
 * [Hootsuite](https://www.hootsuite.com/) - Save time and grow on social with Hootsuite, your all-in-one social media scheduler, manager, and analytics secret weapon.

 ### Social Networks